Conferences & Events

 Awards are made on an annual basis, and preference is given to underserved individuals at financially challenged institutions.
 Allotted amounts will substantially or fully meet the costs of attending one EDUCAUSE educational event that aligns with the professional needs of the applicant and the strategic directions of his or her institution.
 Fellows select the event of their choice from among the eligible EDUCAUSE offerings.
 Grant monies are applied first to registration fees, then to transportation and housing costs.

 Women submitting grant applications to the Jane N. Ryland Fellowship Program will be considered for the Diane Balestri Memorial Scholarship.

-The Balestri Scholarship exists to help women attend their first EDUCAUSE event and take a first step toward becoming a strong member of the wide higher education IT community.
+The Balestri Scholarship exists to help women attend their first EDUCAUSE event and take a step toward becoming a strong member of the broader higher education IT community.
 It was established by the past Seminars on Academic Computing Board of Directors to honor the memory of Diane P. Balestri, former Vice President for Computing and Information Services at Vassar College, who died in 2002.